WilliamWang84/cam2bev/README.md

    - b. yolo_model_path - e.g. yolo12n.pt (ultralytics will handle the downloading of the model automatically)
    - c. calibration_file - e.g. calibration.json
    - d. camera_config - <from 7>
-   - e. enable_output - True if you like to save geojson files and tracks, false otherwise
+   - e. enable_output - True if you like to save geojson files and tracks, False otherwise

 ### Executing program